-- 1. Go to Amazon Windows EC2Config Service
+- 1. Go to Amazon Windows EC2Config Service.

-- 2. Click the Download button.
+- Click Download.

-- 3. Download and unzip the file.
+- Download and unzip the file.

 - 4. Run EC2Install.exe.
 The setup program stops the service, uninstalls it, and reinstalls the new version.

 - 5. Reboot your instance.

 - Connect to your instance, run the Services administrative tool, and verify that the status of EC2Config service is Started.